 SJC, disamused by rulings against it, continued to obfuscate, deny, oppose, delay and spend hundreds of thousands of your tax dollars in a futile, and ineffective, effort to resist the rulings of the WWGMHB and two Superior Court judges.
 Planners have come and gone at a rate faster than updates to CNN.

 As of June 2006 the county has stayed an appeal of an ADU ruling to the Court of Appeals (initiated by former commissioners, all of whom have been voted out of office), pending the resolution of the "guest house" or detached ADU issue.
 This issue has more or less been resolved by the Compliance and FDO orders issued in mid February, 2007.
+This FDO resulted in Ordinance 7-2006 which places limits on the number and location of ADU's.
 Many other issues remain in resolving SJC's comp plan non-compliance.
 Perhaps the next most contentious issue circles around the definition and creation of compliant "VGA's" (Village Growth Areas, a local version of the GMA "UGA", or Urban Growth Area).
 The process of coming into compliance in this area is characterized by the same delay and deny tactics that have failed regarding the ADU issue.
 However, due to energy and time limitations, this topic is not covered in the materials in this web page.

 Reading legal documents may not be "your thing", yet the comp plan rubber meets the GMA road on this stretch of the highway.
 To really know what is going on, you need to be willing to get your foot wet in these waters, or, to follow the rubber/road metaphor, to smell the smoke and see the length of the burn marks on the tarmac.
 Read a brief or two.
 We think you will find the experience valuable, and it certainly will give you a flavor of the process that a citizen needs to follow if he/she wishes to wrestle with this dragon.